txgisci/feature_extractor/README.md

 NOTE: All csv files are already present in the 'inputs' file.

-The script takes 2 arguments: The name of the feature file you want to read in and the size of the image (small/low resolution or large/high resolution)
+The script takes 2 arguments: The name of the feature file you want to read in and the size/resolution of the image (small or large)
 ### An example command would be something like:

 ```